Jazz Views - CD Reviews - July 2014

 NEW MusicSUBMIT INTERVIEW

-Bill was recently the subject of a far-ranging, online interview (including information about his background, thoughts on music, jazz, teaching, etc.) You can have a look at it here!
+Bill was recently the subject of a far-ranging, online interview (including questions about his background, his thoughts on music, jazz, teaching, etc.) You can have a look at the interview here!
+[NOTE: SIR JAMES GALWAY commented personally at the bottom, "Loved every word or it"!]

 NEW RELEASE - THE BILL MCBIRNIE TRIO